Unresolved sources naturally contribute to PeV $\gamma$-ray diffuse emission observed by Tibet AS$\gamma$: Results

 Several important conclusions can be obtained from Fig.~\ref{fig:tibet1}.
-First, we see that unresolved source contribution is not negligible for $E_\gamma\ge 1$ TeV and becomes progressively more relevant as energy increases.
+First, we see that unresolved source contribution is not negligible for $E_\gamma\ge 1$ TeV and becomes progressively more relevant as energy increases as it was also pointed out in \cite{Linden:2017blp}.
 This is a natural consequence of the fact that sources are expected to have, on average, harder spectrum (a part from cutoff effects) than CR diffuse emission.
 At the energy $E_\gamma \simeq 150 \;{\rm TeV}$, corresponding to the first data point of Tibet AS$\gamma$, the cumulative flux produced by faint sources is estimated to be $49\% - 154\%$ ($25\% - 79\%$) of the truly diffuse signal in the region $25^{\circ}<l<100^{\circ}$ ($50^{\circ}<l<200^{\circ}$).

-We remark that this prediction is only marginally dependent on the high-energy extrapolation of the source spectra (i.e. the adopted value of the cutoff energy) since the lowest energy data point of Tibet AS$\gamma$ experiment nearly overlaps with the energy range probed by H.E.S.S.
-In particular, if we assume a lower energy cutoff $E_{\rm cut}=300$ TeV, the unresolved source flux at $150$~TeV decreases by only $\sim 17\%$ and the first two Tibet data points are still well described.
+It is useful to investigate the stability of our results concerning the possibility that some of the 29 sources considered in our analysis turn out to be not pulsar-powered.
+For this purpose, we repeat the fit of the flux, latitude and longitude distribution of HGPS sources taking into account only the 22 sources with a clear or potential association to PWNe.
+The new best-fit values with this reduced sample are $L_{\rm TeV,\, Max} =6.2\times 10^{35}{\rm \;erg\;s^{-1}}$ and $\tau = 1.1 \times 10^3\,{\rm yr}$.
+The unresolved flux due to the PWNe population obviously decreases, however, the prediction still falls inside the $1\sigma$ statistical uncertainty band reported in light green in Fig.~\ref{fig:tibet1}.